5 Best Linux VPNs in 2020: Get Maximum Privacy for Linux Distro!

 - Type your admin password and then hit the enter button again

-- Type “Y” and accept all dependencies to complete the installation
+- Enter “Y” to accept all dependencies to complete the installation

-- Once installed, type “sudo openvpn –config” in the terminal
+- Type “sudo openvpn –config” in the terminal

 - Drag and drop the .ovpn file onto the terminal

 - Wait for the “Initialization Sequence Completed” message

 People Also Ask

 When it comes to finding a suitable VPN for Linux or configuring one on the OS, plenty of questions may arise.
 Below we provide answers to some of the common queries we get asked: